 Minneapolis Solid Waste & Recycling

-Yard Waste Collection began the week of April 7, 2014.
-Place yard waste out, prepared to collection guidelines, each week on your garbage day for collection.
-Minnesota state law prohibits disposing of yard waste with garbage and requires the use of compostable bags for collection of yard waste from your home.
-Visit our Yard Waste webpage for detailed yard waste preparation.
-Contact our office if you'd like stickers (shown in the image on the left) for your reusable yard waste container today!
+Yard waste collection: Yard waste collection began April 10, 2017 and will continue through mid-November.
+You may place yard waste, prepared to collection guidelines, out each week on your garbage day.
+Minnesota State law prohibits disposing of yard waste with garbage and requires the use of compostable bags for collection of yard waste from your home.
+Residents may also use their own reusable container approximately 33 gallons in size with sturdy handles to place yard waste out for collection.
+Visit our Yard Waste webpage for detailed information.

 You can now recycle more!
 View our Recycling Guide for details or go to the following pages for more detailed recycling information: